News & Blog

 Educating the Next Generation of Royal Engineers

-Peter Conn has had a great start to the year.
-He's recently been recruited as Engineering Divisional Manager at MKC Training, and has also been awarded an MBE in the 2019 New Year's Honours List for 38 years' Army service.
+2019 had an interesting start for Peter Conn.
+He joined MKC Training as Engineering Divisional Manager and was awarded an MBE in the New Year's Honours List for 38 years' Army service.

 I've been privileged to move up through the ranks of soldier, and to progress as an officer in the Royal Engineers," he explains.
 "Now I'm in a great position to use that experience to enrich the training and development of the newer generation of recruits.
 I've been involved in training soldiers since 1992, through a wide variety of roles.
 I'm strongly motivated to help people reach their potential and this role at MKC will give me the opportunity to achieve that.